HEADER-do-you-need-vaccines-to-travel-to-fiji-Credit-fijipocketguide.com© FijiPocketGuide.com

 Despite the list of recommended vaccinations, the likelihood of visitors to Fiji getting an infectious disease is very slim, except for dengue fever (see in the “Health Issues to Be Aware of in Fiji” section below), which there is no vaccine for.

-Nevertheless, it’s always a good idea to make sure your routine vaccinations are up-to-date (adults require boosters for some vaccines), and get the travel vaccinations that we list below to stay on the safe side.
+Regardless, it’s always a good idea to make sure your routine vaccinations are up-to-date (adults require boosters for some vaccines) and get the travel vaccinations that we list below to stay on the safe side.
+And we don’t just talk the talk; the Fiji Pocket Guide team all have their vaccinations up-to-date before setting off on a research trip.

 Visit your travel clinic or GP 4-6 weeks before your trip to get up-to-date information on which vaccines are best to have for Fiji.
 When you get vaccines for you or your children, make sure to keep a record of them – many practices offer a “Travel Vaccination Passport”.